Skip to main content

 Lobio (ლობიო)

-Lobio is a hearty bean stew, a staple of Georgian cuisine.
-It's typically made with kidney beans or other beans, cooked with onions, herbs, spices, and often walnuts.
-Different variations exist, including red lobio and green lobio, depending on the type of beans used.
-Lobio can be served hot or cold and is often accompanied by Mchadi (cornbread) or Ghomi (cornmeal porridge).
-It's a flavorful and nutritious dish found in many Georgian restaurants.
+Lobio is a hearty bean stew that turns up on tables all over Georgia.
+It's usually made with kidney beans or similar, cooked down with onions, herbs, spices, and often walnuts.
+You'll see red lobio and green lobio depending on the beans used.
+It's served hot or cold, typically alongside Mchadi (cornbread) or Ghomi (cornmeal porridge), and it's filling, cheap, and easy to find in restaurants.

 Churchkhela (ჩურჩხელა)